OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Migration-guide.md

     > If the deployment fails, see [this section](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Troubleshooting#1-code-deployment-failure) of the Troubleshooting guide.

+##### 4. Update the Teams app package

+You need to update only the author's team package.

+1. Open the `Manifest\manifest_authors.json` file in a text editor.

+2. Change the value of `supportFiles` from `false` to `true`.

+    > Please refer to step 4 in the Deployment guide for more details on creating the Teams app package.[this section](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Deployment-guide)

+    > Please refer to [this](https://docs.microsoft.com/en-us/microsoftteams/manage-apps#upload-a-new-app) to update the app package.

-##### 3. The migration is done once the deployment completed.
+##### 5. The migration is done once the deployment completed.
-No need to change either AAD App Registration or Teams package (manifest).
+No need to change either AAD App Registration.
 It is pretty strait-forward.